zohaibjawed940/shopify-ai-assistant/README.md

    prefix = "apps"
    ```

-10. In your Terminal, type `q` to quit, and then restart you dev server, without `--reset` this time.
+10. In your terminal, type `q` to quit, and then restart your dev server, without `--reset` this time.
    ```shell
    shopify app dev
    ```

-11. Select yes to automatically update you app's URL.
+11. Select yes to automatically update your app's URL.
    ```shell
    Have Shopify automatically update your app's URL in order to create a preview experience?
    > Yes, automatically update
    ```

-### Turn on your app
+### Run your app

-12. Follow the  `Preview URL: https://your-store.myshopify.com/...` in your Terminal to open your store in your browser.
+12. Follow the  `Preview URL: https://your-store.myshopify.com/...` in your terminal to open your store in your browser.

 13. You will now be in the browser and on your store's Admin portal.
 Install the app.

 14. On your Admin portal, navigate to Online Store > Themes
-    > Click Customize button<br>
+- Click Customize button<br>
-    > Click App embeds icon in the sidebar<br>
+- Click App embeds icon in the sidebar<br>
-    > Enable the toggle<br>
+- Enable the toggle<br>
-    > Click Save
+- Click Save

 15. View your store and test your chat application.